drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Preferred Position for the Chlorine

-Varying the position of the chlorine atom indicated a preference for the substitution at C-5.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/preferred-position-for-chlorine-abd0e06e'><i class='fa fa-play' aria-hidden='true'></i></button>Varying the position of the chlorine atom indicated a preference for the substitution at C-5.
 *[nce]: New Chemical Entity: a compound not previously described.